maks-p/restaurant_sales_forecasting/README.md

 The residuals are well distributed with no discernible pattern

 #### XGBoost Regression
+XGBoost is a popular algorithm built on a gradient boosting framework.
+Gradient boosting is a sequential ensemble method built on the idea that weak predictors (or "learners") can learn from the "mistakes" (or residuals) of previous iterations.

 An XGBoost Regressor with GridSearchCV parameter tuning built the best model:

 ```